I’m Not a Morning Person

 This might seem out of place on this list, but hear me out.
 If you are anything like me, then laundry is… problematic.
 It piles up, it gets left in the machine, and suddenly you can’t find socks to save your life.
 How can you systematically fix this issue?
 Well, do a load of laundry every day.
 In the morning, just throw a load of laundry into the wash.
 When you get home from work, move that load to the dryer.
 Fold it before bed.
 Boom.

-Yes, it does mean doing laundry every day, but it’s easier to keep that massive pile of laundry in check when you simply add it to your morning routine.
-If you don’t produce enough laundry to do a load every day, then first of all – congratulations you lucky soul.
-Second of all, just do a load of laundry every morning you have a full load.
+Yes, it does mean doing laundry first thing in the morning, but it’s easier to keep that massive pile of laundry in check when you simply add it to your morning routine.
+If you don’t produce enough laundry to do a load every day, just do a load of laundry every morning you have a full load.
 That might mean only actually putting clothes through a cycle once every three days, but you can add checking your hamper to your routine to keep up the habit.
 Either way, making laundry (or any chore, for that matter) a part of your daily routine can make housework a bit more palatable.

 Spend 30 Minutes on a Hobby or Skill